RaptorMai/OYes2017/README.md

 2. Timing method should be more elegant (not locally)
 3. Picture view is so so ugly when displayed in category view controller and request view controller (Fixed !!!!!!!!!!!!!!)
 4. Payment: remember user card info and update card info
-5. Press Camera shows a white stripe(白带)
+5. Press Camera shows a white stripe
 6. Dismiss library is laggard
 7. In summery page, press category can go back to category page.
 8. Press any image can go back to edit page